isabella232/solutions-geoevent-java/solutions-geoevent/10.3.0/processors/query-report-processor/README.md

-* In GeoEvent Processor Manager, navigate to ‘Services’ > ‘Monitor’ and observe the GeoEvent Processor components.
+* In GeoEvent Processor Manager, navigate to â€˜Servicesâ€™ > â€˜Monitorâ€™ and observe the GeoEvent Processor components.
 You should see the newly created service and it should have a status of 'Started'.

 * Using the GeoEvent Simulator, load the simulation file located at  solutions-geoevent-java\data\simulation_files\<SIMULATION>.csv
 * Set the listening server to your geoevent server instance (local host if the simulator is on the same machine as geoevent server)